 Investing in information technology and data analytics will be crucial to enabling a successfully integrated health and social care system in Westminster that provides everyone with a good experience of care.
+Ensuring that we work with people and partners to secure appropriate consent of people to use their data will be integral.
 We must work together to facilitate and enable information exchange between organisations in a way that respects people's preferences for how we handle their information.
 Not doing so could hinder inter-organisational collaboration and innovation.